molily/molily.de/_posts/2017-11-25-robust-javascript.md

 `try…catch` is particularly useful when it wraps a small piece code that is likely to throw an error.
 Wrap an API call in `try…catch` when the API specification states that the call may throw exceptions.

 `try…catch` is often misused by placing a large amount of code in the `try { … }` block.
 Often the `catch (…) {…}` block is left empty.
 This is not error handling, it’s error suppression.
-It may be necessary in some rare cases, but `try…catch` is most useful for catching specific exceptions.
+It may be necessary in some cases, but `try…catch` is most useful for catching specific exceptions.

 ### Throwing and catching exceptions programmatically

-We’ve learned how to handle exceptions thrown by the JavaScript engine, and we’ve touched programmatic exceptions in “fail fast” assertions (see above).
-Let’s have a deeper look at programmatic exceptions.
+We’ve touched programmatic exceptions briefly in “fail fast” assertions (see above).
+Let’s have a deeper look at them.

 Typically we take great efforts to avoid or catch exceptions during JavaScript runtime.
 Why should we deliberately cause exceptions?